10 Beginning Photography Tips

 For the best night time shots be sure to use a tripod and switch your digital camera to the night mode for the best exposure.
 In most instances, don't use a flash, turn it off.
 The best time to catch a shot is just before sunset when there is more available light or just as the moon is rising.

 Taking pictures of friends and family is one of the most common uses of our cameras.
 Here are some tips to make the best of those shots.

 - Most of us have taken photos of people only to find that their eyes were closed as the shot was being taken.
 This is particularly problematic when you're trying to capture multiple people in the same photo.

 One technique which works well is to ask everyone to close their eyes.
 Then just as you're ready to press the button, ask them to open their eyes (and smile, if you wish).
 Blinking at the wrong moment is much less likely in this instance.

 - If your camera has a significant delay, you can focus on your subject(s), press the button down halfway, and then after signaling that it's photo time, press the button down completely to take the shot.
 This will significantly reduce the delay.

 - Tips for getting in close enough and at the same level of your subject which were mentioned above stand true as well.

 Images look best when the horizon isn't centered perfectly, but instead is 2/3 from the top or bottom.
 Be sure to check carefully through the viewfinder to assure the horizon isn't tilted.
-Some people use a bubble level or tripod with bubble level.
+Some people use a bubble level or tripod with a bubble level.
 Photo editing can also eliminate tilted horizons.